 So, let’s jump in!

 Note: This post contains affiliate links.
 If you make a purchase using these links, I’ll make a small commission at no cost to you.
-I’ve personally used and love the products I’m recommending in this post.
+I’ve personally used and love almost all of the products I’m recommending in this post.
+There are a couple other options I identified as additional options I thought you may like.
 If you have any questions, please don’t hesitate to reach out to me.

 My Top 5 Essential Planner Supplies